VampToshikazu/VampToshikazu/README.md

 - =★ Dont like my irls/kins? block or hide me and move on ^_^

 ### ![raaah](https://literature.crd.co/assets/images/gallery05/49fc50a2.gif?v=0b76180b) PT INFO !
-- =★ Pls dont copy/take inspo of my ponies/skins . unless we're close/friends [ask first]
+- =★ Do **not** copy/take inspo of my ponies/skins . unless we're close/friends [ask first]
 - =★ I do NOT roleplay, dont go up to me and expect me to start acting like the character with you.
-- =★ Do not screenshot and upload/post my skins/ponies without permission
+- =★ Do not screenshot and upload/post my skins/ponies without permission.
 - =★ Being covered will always make me move away, i like being able to see my pony/skin, and no i dont have tt/td [doesnt apply to C+H]
-- =★ Cuddled + Hides R always welcome, if my name has [C+H] you dont need to ask for permission <3
+- =★ Cuddles + Hides R always welcome, if my name has [C+H] you dont need to ask for permission <3
 - =★ i will hide anyone i feel uncomfortable around
 - =★ i dont mind boops/kisses, just dont stand there doing it for like 5 minutes
-- =★ Usually sitting at jojo/docks/cod area [ALL IN SAFE] with friends or just hanging out . feel free to int w/ me i dont bite :3
+- =★ Usually sitting at jojo/docks/regretevator area [ALL IN SAFE] with friends or just hanging out . feel free to int w/ me i dont bite :3
 - =★ Crowns are appreciated !mwa!

 ![dad17d80](https://autism.crd.co/assets/images/gallery01/61387993.png?v=69d6a439)